 With so many types of loft insulations in the market, which one is best for your home?
 We’re here to help you make the right decision.
 The video below shows a display that mimics the heat source that's installed in your home.
 It pushes warm air into three different types of loft insulation to show you how much air can flow through them.
 Watch the video below.

-If you have a loft then you definitely need loft insulation.
+If you have a loft then you definitely need the best loft insulation in the market.
 A quarter of heat is lost through the roof in an uninsulated home.
 Insulating your loft, attic or flat roof is a simple and effective way to reduce heat loss and reduce your heating bills.

 The problem is there are many different options for insulation.
 In this post, we’ll explore the different types of loft insulation and which is most effective.